OWASP/www-chapter-morocco/tab_upcomingevents.md

 tags: morocco-tag

 ---
-## Upcoming Event Marc 2021 - Secure Coding for PHP at Le Groupe Le Mating Soir
+## Upcoming Event 15th, March 2021 - Secure Coding for PHP at Le Groupe Le Mating Soir

 During 2 hours this session will teach how to secure code your web application using PHP language.
 We will discuss the security features in the PHP framework called YII https://www.yiiframework.com/, and how this framework meet secure coding standard for PHP.